whateverforever/ada-2019-project/index.md

 However, if we regroup the existing data we have about adults without kids and kids vs singles, we can still see some amusing differences.

-## Campaign and what kind of food they promote
+## Which categories of food are being promoted during campaigns?

 ### The Role of Coupons